Pakistan, China begin 9th Joint Air Exercise

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited an operational base of Pakistan Air Force (PAF) on Friday to witness the Pak-China Joint Air Exercise “Shaheen-IX”.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited an operational base of Pakistan Air Force (PAF) on Friday to witness Pak-China Joint Air Exercise “Shaheen-IX”.